 Complications – Possible complications include heavy bleeding requiring surgery to stop the bleeding, and serious infection.
 Before taking any medication, you should discuss the risks with your doctor and know what do to if complications arise.

-Follow-up – It is important to follow-up with your doctor 1 to 2 weeks after taking this medication regime to see if an termination has occurred and to assess for complications.
+Follow-up – It is important to follow up with your doctor 1 to 2 weeks after taking this medication regime to see if the termination has occurred and to assess for complications.

 Surgical abortions are done by opening the cervix and passing instruments into the uterus to suction, grasp, pull, and scrape the pregnancy out.
 The exact procedure is determined by the baby’s level of growth.